NetFabric/NetFabric.Hyperlinq.Analyzer/docs/reference/HLQ006_GetEnumeratorReturnType.md

 ## Rule description

-Collections can be implemented so that the enumerator type returned by `GetEnumerator()` or `GetAsyncEnumerator()` is a value -type.
+Collections can be implemented so that the enumerator type returned by `GetEnumerator()` or `GetAsyncEnumerator()` is a value-type.
 The advantage is that the enumerator is allocated on the stack and method calls are not virtual.

 ## How to fix violations

 Change the return type of the method to return the enumerator type.
 This may require the addition of interface methods to be explicitly implemented.

-Make sure the enumerator has a value type.

 ## When to suppress warnings